Kigeli III Ndabarasa: Reign

 When his father died at the age of 65, Ndabarasa became the uncontested King of Rwanda.
 This was reported as an unusual occurrence and celebrated in the name that he and his brothers were given, Abatangana, or those who agree with each other.
 He was the 27th ruler of Rwanda and the third Kigeli.
 Numerous sources claim that his reign lasted from 1765 to 1792.
 Burke's Royal Families of the World gives his regnal dates as 1768 to 1792, although this ignores his time as co-regent.
 Jan Vansina claims 1786 to 1796 and Kubwimana suggests his rule as lasting from 1708 to 1741, but acknowledges that these are controversial.

 During his reign, there was a decrease in the level of veneration for ancestors.
 He encouraged this, even reducing the amount of veneration for royal cycle and his own ancestors, a practice continued by his own son.
 This change was accompanied by a decrease in the power of those who were responsible for the society's rituals, such as the Tsobe, Kono and Tega clans.
 However, many of members of these were also able to join the military campaigns and so retained political power.
 Similarly, the court became less itinerant during his reign, moving five times compared to seven under his father.

-During his reign, Ndabarasa acquired great wealth.
+During his reign, Ndabarasa acquired great wealth, being termed "the wealthy one in glass bead collars".
 He created cattle-keeping domains in the lands he conquered.
 For example, he founded three domains in Bwanacyambwe and seven in Buganza.
 During his reign, he added ten herds for cattle-keepers, four for armies and one for ritualists.
 By the end of his reign, all the major herds in the land were royal herds.
-His own herd consisted of between thirty and fifty cattle.
+His herd created from the loot taken in the conquest of Ndorwa alone consisted of between thirty and fifty cattle.